MicrosoftDocs/windows-itpro-docs/windows/client-management/bulk-enrollment-using-windows-provisioning-tool.md

 ---
 title: Bulk enrollment
-description: Bulk enrollment is an efficient way to set up a large number of devices to manage by an MDM server without the need to reimage the devices. ms.topic: conceptual ms.date: 07/08/2024
+description: Bulk enrollment is an efficient way to set up an MDM server to manage a large number of devices without the need to reimage the devices. ms.topic: conceptual ms.date: 07/08/2024
 ---

 # Bulk enrollment using Windows Configuration Designer

-Bulk enrollment is an efficient way to set up a large number of devices to manage by an MDM server without the need to reimage the devices.
+Bulk enrollment is an efficient way to set up an MDM server to manage a large number of devices without the need to reimage the devices.
 You can use the [Provisioning CSP](mdm/provisioning-csp.md) for bulk enrollment, except for the Microsoft Entra join enrollment scenario.

 ## Typical use cases